Henry Globe

 Sir Henry Brian Globe (born 18 June 1949), styled The Hon Mr Justice Globe, is a British judge and barrister.
-Since 2011, he has been a judge of the Queen's Bench in the High Court.
+Since 2011, he has been a judge of the King’s Bench in the High Court.
 From 2003 to 2011, he served as the Recorder of Liverpool.

 Early life and education

 Henry Brian Globe was born on 18 June 1949 to Theodore Montague Globe and Irene Rita Globe.

 He was educated at Liverpool College, then a private school in Liverpool, England.
 He studied law at the University of Birmingham and graduated with a Bachelor of Laws (LLB) degree.

 Legal career

 On 20 July 1972, Globe was called to the Bar by the Middle Temple.
 He took silk in 1994 to become a Queen's Counsel.
 He was involved in legal practice in Liverpool for nearly 40 years.

 Judiciary

 In 2003, Globe was appointed a Senior Circuit Judge and the Recorder of Liverpool.
 On 3 October 2011, he was appointed a Judge of the High Court of Justice and assigned to the Queen's Bench Division.
 From 2013 to 2016, he was the Presiding Judge of the North East Circuit.
 Globe retired from the bench on 4 November 2017.